brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

                                             // with unknown dynamic type
     static_assert(swam.coughlin == 12);     // error: lvalue-to-rvalue conversion on an object
-                                            // not usable in constant expressions }
+                                            // not usable in constant expressions
+    static_assert(&swam == &swam);          // error: performing a comparison operation involving
+                                            // a pointer to unspecified object }

 extern Swim dc;